-\textbf{Learning Configurations.} As illustrated in Figure \ref{fig:model}, \proj~ incorporates skipping DNN models as enhancers.
-Each model employs four down-sampling and up-sampling operations with skip connections, totaling approximately 3,000 parameters.
-The training process utilized 8 GPUs with a batch size of 10 over 100 epochs.
-The initial learning rate was set to 1E-2, and a cosine annealing learning rate schedule was implemented.
-Upon training completion, all DNN model weights were integrated into the final compressed data format, using either FP32 or FP64 precision based on the dataset's precision.
+\FakeParagraph{Learning configurations} Each skipping DNN model comprises four down- and up-sampling operations with skip connections, totaling around 3,000 parameters.
+The training was conducted over 100 epochs with a batch size of 10, an initial learning rate of 1E-2, and a cosine annealing schedule.
+Once trained, the model weights are embedded into the final compressed data format in FP32 or FP64 precision, aligned with the dataset's precision.

-\textbf{Compressor.} \proj~ is a flexible framework that can accommodate various lossy compressors, as depicted in Figure \ref{fig:framework-compr} and Figure \ref{fig:framework-decompr}.
-This paper focuses on two representative examples: the prediction-based error-bounded SZ3 \cite{liang2022sz3} and the transform-based error-bounded ZFP \cite{lindstrom2014fixed}.
-As outlined in Section \ref{section_lossy-compression}, data prediction plays a crucial role in prediction-based lossy compressors such as SZ3, as a superior predictor can effectively capture correlations and reduce entropy estimation. \proj~ acts as an enhancer, capturing correlations that SZ3 might overlook, thereby further reducing entropy estimation and improving compression ratio.
-While ZFP does not explicitly predict data, it utilizes orthogonal transforms to decorrelate the data \cite{di2024survey}, achieving a similar goal of eliminating redundancy and reducing entropy estimation.
-Therefore, ZFP was chosen to assess the performance of \proj~ with transform-based lossy compressors.
+\FakeParagraph{Lossy compressor} \proj~works seamlessly with various lossy compressors.
+We select two popular ones: the prediction-based SZ3~\cite{liang2022sz3} and the transform-based ZFP~\cite{lindstrom2014fixed}.
+In prediction-based compressors like SZ3, superior predictors effectively capture correlations. \proj~enhances this process by capturing previously overlooked correlations.
+For ZFP which uses orthogonal transforms to decorrelate data~\cite{di2024surveyerrorboundedlossycompression}, \proj~evaluates its performance with transform-based compressors.